 Methamphetamine misuse, including overdose, can lead to serious psychological and physical health effects such as psychosis, confusion, panic states, paranoia, anger, aggression, restlessness, muscle pains, weakness, tremors, overactive reflexes, seizures, nausea, vomiting, diarrhea, a dangerously high body temperature, rapid breathing, irregular heartbeat, heart attacks, and heart failure (NIDA).

-From 2012-2021, the number of calls to the Poison Control Center mentioning methamphetamine exposure increased 137%, and calls mentioning methamphetamine as the single exposure increased 69% (Figures 1-2).
+From 2012-2021, the number of calls to the Poison Control Center mentioning methamphetamine exposure increased 137%, then decreased 22% by 2023.
+Calls mentioning methamphetamine as the single exposure increased 69% from 2012-2021, then decreased 25% by 2023 (Figures 1-2).

 National Drug Early Warning System (NDEWS).
 Los Angeles County Sentinel Community Site (SCS) Drug Use Patterns and Trends.
 2015-2020.